TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 ![[Star with Celestial grid.png]]
-<font color="#7f7f7f">A photo of Betelgeuse after SPCC ready to be analyzed.
+<font color="#7f7f7f">Figure 7 - A photo of Betelgeuse after SPCC ready to be analyzed.
 The celestial grid and compass are displayed, and a line is drawn over the "accurate spike" with the intensity plot tool. </font>

 <br>

 ![[Betelgeuse intensity profile.png]]

-<font color="#7f7f7f">The plot generated by SIRIL superimposing the graphs of brightness values of the red, green, and blue pixels respectively along the cut (spike) for Betelgeuse.
-The large feature in the middle represents the round center of the star itself which is fully saturated, and on either side, repeating peaks and valleys represent the repeating bands of colour in the spikes.</font>
+<font color="#7f7f7f">Figure 8 - The plot generated by SIRIL superimposing the graphs of brightness values of the red, green, and blue pixels respectively along the cut (spike) for Betelgeuse.
+The large feature in the middle represents the round center of the star itself which is fully saturated, and on either side, repeating peaks and valleys represent the repeating bands of colour in the spikes.</font> ^6bf370

 The intensity plot is saved as a .dat file for the next step.
 At this point, our work in SIRIL is finished, and it is now over to the Java program to interpret the data.
 %%Put a link to the Java program page when you upload it%%